trinidadCastro/windowsserverdocs.es-es/WindowsServerDocs/administration/windows-commands/diskraid.md

 ### <a name="BKMK_16"></a>invalidatecache

-Invalida la memoria caché en el controlador seleccionado actualmente.
+Invalida la caché en el controlador seleccionado actualmente.

 #### <a name="syntax"></a>Sintaxis